kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 ### Multilayer Perceptron (MLP)

 A multilayer perceptron is a basic feed forward ANN network.
 In this post we implement MLP using the nnfor package in R.
-Neural networks are not great in modelling trends because usually with trends the values of the time series are ever increasing/decreasing whereas with the activation functions used within the network it is impossible to achieve an ever increasing/decreasing range of outputs as the output values are restricted to a range $$[0,1]$$ or $$[-1,1]$$ depending on the activation funciton used, i.e sigmoid and tanh respectively.
+Neural networks are not great in modelling trends as in time series with trends the values are ever increasing/decreasing but the activation functions used within the network are bounded to $$[0,1]$$ or $$[-1,1]$$ depending on the activation funciton used i.e sigmoid and tanh respectively.

-Therefore, in such cases with trends differencing and scaling can help.
+Therefore, in such cases with trends, differencing and scaling can help.
 However, there is a catch here.
 Note, that differencing will only be of use when we are dealing with a stochastic trend and absence of seasonality.
 If we have a series with trend and seasonality then by working on the differenced series we will be unable to approximate the underlying functional form of seasonality.

-For this particular problem we will:

-1. First train a model on one of the engines.
+For this particular problem we will train a model on each of the 9 engines.
 We will be supplying lags of the series as inputs the default for the *mlp()* command is 3.
 We will have 5 hidden nodes in one single layer.
 The activation function used is sigmoid (by default).

-2. We will then pass this model as an argument to forecast other models as well.
-This is to reduce computation speed as by passing this argument we will be using the weights and biases of this fitted model to forecast other series in our list.
+Additionally, we will also perform differencing, in alignment with the above KPSS test results, which is taken care by the model argument *difforder*.

 Mathamatically, our model is: